premwut/todo-service/README.md

 # Demo
-This is my first time writing Go.
-Just trying out to creating server with `echo` and implement clean architecture with dependencies injection
+This is my first time writing a project in Go.
+Just trying out to create todo app server with `echo`